GuiMarques98/GuiMarques98/README.md

 ## I'm a Developer in leaning some stuffs and who loves IoT !!!

-- 🔭 I’m currently searching for work.
+- 🔭 I’m currently working on CooperSystem in Curia.
-- 🌱 I’m currently learning Unity and asyncronous processing.
+- 🌱 I’m currently learning Real-Time Comm and Infra stuffs.
 - 💬 Ask me about some RPG stuffs and play some games.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play some RPG campaigns (Call of Cthulhu > Tormenta > D&D) 😄
+- ⚡ Fun fact: I play some RPG campaigns (Call of Skyfall > Tormenta > D&D) 😄

 ### Connect with me: